eprints/MVG/org-docs/CHARTER.md

 ## 8. Project Criteria

-In order to be eligible to be a Organisation project, a project must:
+In order to be eligible an Organisation project must:

 * Be approved by the Steering Committee.
 * Agree to follow the guidance and direction of the Steering Committee.